P-p-H-d/mlib/README.md

 Therefore a returned pointer to an element of the container remains valid until this element is destroyed in the container.

+#### LIST\_DEF(name, type [, oplist])
+#### LIST\_DEF\_AS(name, name\_t, name\_it\_t, type [, oplist])

+LIST\_DEF defines the singly linked list named 'name##\_t' that contains objects of type 'type' and their associated methods as "static inline" functions.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

+The provided oplist is the oplist of the given type.
-The type oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
+It is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
 If there is no oplist parameter, a globally registered oplist associated to the type is used if possible, or the basic oplist for basic C types is used.
-This oplist will be used to handle internally the object type.
+This oplist will be used to handle internally the objects of the container.

-For this structure, the back is always the first element, and the front is the last element: the list grows from the back.
+For this container, the back is always the first element, and the front is the last element: the list grows from the back.
-Therefore, the iteration of this container using iterators will go from the back to the front element (contrary to an array).
+Therefore, the iteration of this container using iterator objects will go from the back element to the front element (contrary to an array).

-Even if it provides random access functions, theses access are slow (linear access) and should be avoided: it iterates linearly over all the elements of the container until it reaches the requested element.
+Even if it provides random access functions, theses access are slow and should be avoided: it iterates linearly over all the elements of the container until it reaches the requested element.
 The size method has the same drawback.